 However, walking must flex only at your forefoot – further not bending at all would be disastrous for walkers.
 Therefore, shoes that’ll flex at the arch will not offer the necessary support for walkers.
 Thus avoid stability shoes and motion control footwear since they’d not bend or flex.

 Running shoes must have a built-up heel to offer the required stability.
-However, the different with various running shoes come with the heel-to-toe drop philosophy you believe.
-But this depends on where your foot hits the ground first; either the footballs, midfoot or heel.
+However, the difference with various running shoes come with the heel-to-toe drop philosophy you believe.
+But this depends on where your foot hits the ground first; either the footballs, midfoot, or heel.

 However, walkers won’t require a high heel because they strike the ground through the heel and then roll as they step.
 Therefore, as a walker, you’ll need to go for a shoe that has the smallest difference between the toe and the heel – this should be at most 4 mm but below 8 mm would also work.